fscorrupt/awesome-stars/README.md

 ## C# #

+- [winsw/winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.
 - [BenediktAlkin/SongTaggerForSpotify](https://github.com/BenediktAlkin/SongTaggerForSpotify) - Song tagging for Spotify
 - [gaseous-project/gaseous-server](https://github.com/gaseous-project/gaseous-server) - A game ROM manager using multiple sources to identify and provide metadata
 - [immense/Remotely](https://github.com/immense/Remotely) - A remote control and remote scripting solution, built with .NET 7, Blazor, and SignalR.